There may be no more confusing car-care topic than that of tire treatments.

 Although Adam’s recommends their own branded applicator sponge for application, this is not required.
 Application is easy: spray onto the edges of your tires, then use a sponge sprayed with the product to wipe the sidewalls down.
 Allow to dry, then apply additional coats if desired.

-Adam’s Tire Shine is a water-based product, making it safe to use in shops where painting is being done.
+Adam’s is a water-based product, making it safe to use in shops where painting is being done.
 This also means no worries if you do get some product on your bodywork.
 Just wipe off with a damp rag.

 What We Like